traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### [tiny.cc/speech-to-image](http://tiny.cc/speech-to-image)

-^ this is the last project i did.
+^ my last project

 ^ make a necklace that would show accompanying images as i was speaking to someone

 ^ so they would find me interesting

 ^ & engage in conversation with me.